red-gate/level-up-academy/dependencies/Trivia/README.md

 ## Task 2 - Making configuration easier

 The `Players` and `Board` classes are awkward to construct using Ninject.
-Change both types to take a new dependency in their constuctors that will provide the relevant information that they need.
+Change both types to take a new dependency in their constructors that will provide the relevant information that they need.
 Bonus points if you can avoid hard-coding the player and category names into any places other than the `Main` method.

 How has this changed the Ninject configuration?
 What are the benefits of doing this?